sminozzi/wptools/readme.md

-### How to Discover and Fix JavaScript Errors in WordPress
+### How to Discover and Fix JavaScript Errors in WordPress with Free Plugin

 A single JavaScript error can cause all scripts on a page to stop working, breaking the interactive functionality.
 Troubleshooting JavaScript errors is crucial for maintaining your site's performance.
 If you suspect an issue on your website is due to a JavaScript error, WPTools plugin acts as your personal website doctor, scanning your WordPress site for pesky JavaScript errors.
 It pinpoints the exact problem, making the diagnosis and providing you with the script name, error location (line number), and a clear error message.